-Croatia, Hungary: Gas regulated price to decrease INA MOL revenue8.
-April 2016. / SEE Energy News
+Croatia, Hungary: Gas regulated price to decrease INA MOL revenue, SEE Energy News

 INA estimated that the Government decision on the gas price at which this company was obliged to sell gas to the Croatian Electric Power Industry would have an adverse effect on Ina’s revenue amounting to around 160 million kunas in the next year.
 INA is managed by MOL.